Traap/emend/README.md

 ### Include files
 The **includes** link is used to process other YAML files as a logical units.
 This example shows using -app, -bundle, and -file.
 ```
 includes:
   - bundle:
     - name: basic
   - file:
-    - name: app/ssh/ssh.yaml
+    - name: app/dotfiles/dotfiles.yaml
   - app:
-    - name: mutt
+    - name: vim
 ```
 **Note:** The command below will demonstrates this example without making any changes to your machine.
 ```
 emend --verbose --file=example/example.yaml
 ```

 ### Symbolic Links
 The **symlinks** node is used to define a map between a source and target file.